thesheps/thesheps.github.io/_posts/2020-06-23-lets-build-a-thing-part-two.markdown

 <script src="https://gist.github.com/thesheps/4abe3bf920d2dc93f2b58c09872231ea.js"></script>

 It's really that simple...
-Arguable this first test might be doing too much, but coming in at only 20 lines of code (including assertions); I'm pretty happy!
+Arguably this first test might be doing too much, but coming in at only 20 lines of code (including assertions); I'm pretty happy!
 Shall we refactor?
 I think we should.
 Right now we've got all the code in a single file.
 This is gonna get pretty hard to organise and maintain as the app grows, so let's move things about a little bit?